soasis/text/documentation/source/api/encodings/windows_code_page.rst

 .. warning::

 	This type is inefficient due to the poor design of the ``WideCharToMultiByte``/``MultiByteToWideChar`` functions.
-While this will allow users to achieve parity, if the user knows their encoding ahead of time and can provide either their own encoding object or :doc:`/api//encodings <one of the encoding types provided by this library>`, it is highly preferred over this methodology.
+While this will allow users to achieve parity, if the user knows their encoding ahead of time and can provide either their own encoding object or :doc:`one of the encoding types provided by this library </api//encodings>`, it is highly preferred over this methodology.

 .. warning::